nickoppen/pihole-blocklists/README.md

 Lists of social media, messaging and now gaming sites for use with the [pi-hole](https://pi-hole.net) ad-blocking software.
 I believe that the lists will also work with [AdguardHome](https://github.com/AdguardTeam/AdGuardHome) and [Blocky](https://github.com/0xERR0R/blocky).

+If you want to block individual sites load the individual blocklist.
+To block all sites in a category load the unified list: messagingLists.txt, vpnLists.txt etc.

 The gaming sites are a very blunt instrument.
 They will probably block most if not all games by that publisher.
 Use the white list if you want to block most and leave a few open.

 To add a file to a pi-hole Adlist add the file name above to the address: https://nickoppen.github.io/pihole-blocklists/.
 I'm not sure how to link to ad lists for other blockers.